No767/Dcey-SMP-Docs-V6/docs/docs/server-releated-info/how-the-server-works.md

 This is the Minecraft server you will be playing on.
 It's just a regular server, running Purpur instead

-### MySQL Database
+### MySQL Server

-The MySQL Database houses some of the information that the servers needs to run.
+The MySQL Server houses some of the information that the servers needs to run.
 Essentially this is another way to reduce storage, and to let the data be easily accessed by me that would normally be inaccessable or only through in-game commands.
 This also allows for one central database, where everything connects to it and makes it a lot more cleaner.
 MySQL is also known to be acid compliant, which means if a power outage happened while the servers, the data would still be intact.
+I also do have a PostgreSQL Server running as well, and this is meant for Rin and Kumiko (2 Discord bots that also use the same machine for hosting).
+But most plugins only support MySQL, so PostgreSQL wasn't really an option here.

 ### Plugins